ALM-Rangers/Guidance/src/DevOps/manage-database-upgrades.md

 **What about backups?** - Database backups should always be part of your pipeline, unless your business doesn’t allow you to restore.
 Be aware that backups can take a significant amount of time and will impact the overall execution time of your pipeline.

+> [!TIP]
+> This strategy may not be the best solution to support the extension of databases associated with products like Microsoft BizTalk Server or Microsoft Commerce Server since the server engine is constantly updating the database schemas.

 ### Custom approaches

 While we recommend the use of [data-tier applications](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications), you have other approaches to consider, such as: